Box-Tools/BoxKit/paper/paper.md

 operation_on_block((block for block in list_of_blocks), *args)
 ```

-The `Action` wrapperer converts the function, `operation_on_block`, into a parallel method which
+The `Action` wrapper converts the function, `operation_on_block`, into a parallel method which
 can be deployed on a multinode cluster with the desired backend (JobLib/Dask).
 BoxKit does not
 interfere with parallelization schema of target applications like SciKit, OpticalFlow, and PyTorch
 which function independently using available resources.

+![Performance of BoxKit on a single 22 core IBM Power9 node
+(L1 cache - 32+32 KiB per core, L2 cache - 512 KiB per core),
+for operations involving calculation of temporal mean across
+multiple datasets, and merging block-structured AMR datasets
+into contiguous arrays. \label{fig:performance}](../media/performance.png)

 We aim to use BoxKit as part of a broader workflow that integrates Fortran/C++ based applications
-with state-of-art machine learning packages available in Python, described using dotted line in
+with state-of-art machine learning packages available in Python.
-Figure \autoref{fig:workflow}.

 # Acknowledgements